darksunlight/darksunlight/README.md

 ## projects working on
-- plugify
-- plugify
+- impulse (mainly backend, trying to do some frontend work as well)

 ## languages
 - TS/JS
 - a tiny bit of c++
-- a bit of lua (base index 1 is horrible)
+- a bit of lua
-- a bit of wikitext with ParserFunctions (quite esoteric!)
+- a bit of wikitext with ParserFunctions (esoteric!)
-- just started learning python for google's foobar challenge 😫
+- a bit of python